openvinotoolkit/openvino_tensorflow/README.md

 export KMP_AFFINITY=granularity=fine,scatter
 ```

-Then run the script as follows from within the `/examples/mnist` directory of
+Then run the script as follows from within the `/test` directory of
-your `ngraph-tensorflow` clone:
+your `ngraph-tensorflow-bridge` clone:

 ```bash
 python mnist_softmax_ngraph.py